yuno-payments/yuno-docs/reference/Payments/payment-examples/cards.md

 ### Card Direct with customer, billing, shipping and order items

-Example of a declined request for payment using Card Direct.
+Example of a request for payment using Card Direct.
 Below are examples of a request and the received response for successful payment creation.
 The request is presented using the cURL format, and the response is a JSON object.

 ```curl Request (cURL)
 curl --request POST \